 Marines do not step into this position without first meeting several prerequisites and undergoing specific training.

-Additionally, applicants must complete the six-week Marine Artillery Scout Observer Course (MASOC) at Ft.
-Sill in Oklahoma, as well as the Fire Support Marine Course, EWTGPAC, at Coronado, California.
-MASOC is known to hold Marines to some very high standards.
-The course includes written tests weekly and three graded live fire missions.
+All applicants for this MOS must complete the six-week Marine Artillery Scout Observer Course (MASOC) at Fort Sill in Oklahoma, as well as the Fire Support Marine Course at Coronado, California.
+As mentioned previously, MASOC is known to hold Marines to extremely high standards.

-Because this is a PMOS, it is limited to only enlisted Marines, chief warrant officers, limited duty officers, and warrant officers.
+Because this is a PMOS, it is limited to only enlisted Marines, chief warrant officers, limited duty officers and warrant officers.
 These Marines are promoted to this position.